-The Black Obelisk of Shalmaneser III: But What Is The Context For This Event?
+The Black Obelisk of Shalmaneser III: Text and Context

-Because of this sin, God used Hazael and Shalmaneser to correct Israel.
-Jehu managed to pay off the Assyrians, as did his successor Jehoash and many other Israelite kings, but that only delayed the inevitable.
-It was only a matter of time until Israel fell into Assyrian captivity.
-Between 721 and 718 BCE., the kingdom of Israel was taken into Assyrian captivity.
-From there, Israel appears to have disappeared from history.
+Because of this sin, God used Hazael and Shalmaneser to reprimand Israel.
+Jehu accomplished to pay off the Assyrians, as did the heir to the throne, Jehoash, and many other Israelite kings.
+However, the events that followed were inevitable.
+It was just a matter of time until Israel fell into Assyrian captivity.
+Between 721 and 718 BCE., the Assyrians were able to subdue the kingdom of Israel and drove them to captivity.
+From that point and on, Israel appears to have vanished from history.

 The Black Obelisk of Shalmaneser III: Ending Notes

-The Black Obelisk was truly an amazing find.
+The Black Obelisk was indeed a fantastic find.
 It describes all the military campaigns Shalmaneser III conducted.
-And because it is written in cuneiform, deciphering the inscription was one of the very first steps for decoding the Assyrian language.
-Moreover, the obelisk mentions events that had a major impact on the Geopolitical situation in the Fertile Crescent at the time.
-For example the Battle of Qarqar.
+And because it is written in cuneiform, deciphering the inscription was one of the first steps for decoding the Assyrian language.
+Moreover, the obelisk mentions events that had a significant impact on the Geopolitical situation in the Fertile Crescent at the time.
+For example, the Battle of Qarqar.
 About this battle, I have a separate post that you’re more than welcome to read about.